teofizzy/microsoft_film_studio/README.md

 #### month
 Month movie was released
 ## Conclusion
-From the evaluation above, I would recommend that Microsoft take the following approach:
+From the evaluation in the analysis, I would recommend that Microsoft take the following approach:
 ### Short term Strategy
 In the short term, the study recommends that Microsoft should focus on making a name for themselves in the short run and thus produce a Documentary/Drama/Action movie to be released between April and July or between November and March on a budget of around 41 million US dollars that will increase the probability of obtaining ratings of 8.2 and above.
 This will most likely cause them to gain popularity.
 ### Long Term Strategy